apache/jena-site/source/documentation/query/arq-query-eval.md

 out when a query is executed via the `QueryExecution.execSelect` or other `QueryExecution` exec operation.
 It is possible to carry out storage-specific operations when the query execution is created.
-A query engine works in conjunction with a `QueryExecution` created by the `QueryExecutionFactory` to provide the evaluation of a query pattern. `QueryExecutionBase` provides all the machinery for the different result types and does not need to be modified by extensions to query execution.
+A query engine works in conjunction with a `QueryExecution` to provide the evaluation of a query pattern. `QueryExecutionBase` provides all the machinery for the different result types and does not need to be modified by extensions to query execution.